 Soul Food, Nourishing Poems for Starved Minds, Collected by Neil Astley.

-This is a really lovely poetry anthology made up of mainly spiritual, mindful, devotional, philosophical and mystical poems drawn from round the world in many ages.
+This is a really lovely poetry anthology made up of mainly spiritual, mindful, devotional, philosophical and mystical poems drawn from around the world in many ages.

 Checkhov, The Lottery Ticket